 A whopping 450 species comprise this genus of evergreen or deciduous shrubs.
 They are cultivated for their ornamental foliage or good fall color, their yellow-orange flowers, and their colorful fruit.
-Useful in a border, as specimens, or as hedges.
+They are useful in a border, as specimens, or as hedges.

-Noteworthy CharacteristicsPrefer rocky soils in mountain areas.
-Ornamental foliage; colorful autumn fruit.
-All parts of Berberis may cause stomach upset if eaten.
+Noteworthy CharacteristicsBarberry refers rocky soils in mountain areas.
+It has ornamental foliage and colorful autumn fruit.
+All parts of barberry plants may cause stomach upset if eaten.

 PropagationSow seed in a seedbed in early spring (seed-raised plants are often hybrids).
 Root softwood cuttings of deciduous species in summer, and take semi-ripe cuttings of deciduous and evergreen species in summer.

 ProblemsScale insects, mites, and Japanese weevils can occur.
-Canker, dieback, fungal leaf spots, powdery mildew, root rot, Verticillium wilt, and many rust diseases are more common.
-Some species host wheat rust and are therefore banned in Canada and parts of the US.
+Canker, dieback, fungal leaf spots, powdery mildew, root rot, verticillium wilt, and many rust diseases are common.
+Some species host wheat rust and are therefore banned in Canada and parts of the United States.